 Through these grants, we have been able to support disadvantaged or vulnerable children, refugees, the homeless, the elderly, and local people suffering from poor mental health, dementia, and cerebral palsy.

-We also offer all our employees two paid volunteer days to work for local community groups who can benefit from their time.
+We also offer all our employees two paid volunteer days to work for local community groups that can benefit from their time.

 Specific groups we have supported include: